 A combination of the well and the tank is seen where wells are sunk in the ayacut or land commanded by a tank, and in such conditions, very intensive cultivation is frequently possible.
-It is clear that the supply of water in the well is largely affected by the water in.
-2-Growth of weeds due to the steppage of the hot weather cucumber crop.
+It is clear that the supply of water in the well is largely affected by the water in the tank, not only by the direct filling of the well, but by the general rise in the subsoil water due to the surrounding irrigation, but no extra charge is made in such cases, unless as usually happens, tank, i.e., Government water, is used as well as the well water.